 Portugal may be on the edge of Western Europe and its economy may at times be struggling, but for tourism it is a hot spot especially for beach or history.

-Keep your wits about, Lisbon is skulduggery central.
+Lisbon is a hilly and historic city with steep and mazy streets of polished cobbles that resound to the clank of antique trams.
+The trams are a great way of getting around though the city is quite walkable too, though I'd advise some hiking shoes with ankle support to negotiate the cobbled streets.
+Lisbon was once the nerve centre of an empire spanning as far as South East Asia, Africa and South America.
+An empire testament of the Portuguese seafaring explorers.
+Nowadays, Lisbon is skulduggery central.
 When walking around Avenida da Liberdade, people were selling weed, and when you refuse they'll try to sell you cocaine instead.
-Some taxi drivers were trying their hand too.
+Watch out for the taxi drivers too, they have plenty of things on their mind but work is not one of them.
 We gave a taxi driver a 50 euros note, he tried to make us believe we only gave him 5 euros.
 Meanwhile in Bairro Alto, the nightlife area that gets packed with people after midnight, many pickpockets operate.

 Portuguese Fado (ie fate in Portuguese) is a music genre that originates in urban Lisbon.
 It's a type of mournful folk music sung by the common people.
 The music genre was recently added to the World's Intangible Cultural Heritage list.